10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 Craig Huegel (@ICWestAthletics) January 04, 2017

 Newton’s Connor Gholson reached 1,000 points in a 78-51 win over Grinnell.
-Gholson finished with 20 points.
+Gholson finished the night with 20 points.

 Juhl also cracked 1,000 points on Tuesday when Des Moines Christian’s 80-50 win over West Central Valley (Stuart).
 Juhl finished with 26 points.